mdn/css-examples/learn/tasks/backgrounds/marking.md

 There are also some elements which link back to earlier lessons:

 - They need to add padding to the heading in order that it doesn't overlay the star image - this links back to learning from the earlier Box Model lesson.
-- The text with be aligned with the `text-align` property.
+- (Optional) The text could be aligned with the `text-align` property, which isn't covereted yet in this phase.

 ```
 .box {